 Professionally

-I was a public relations and journalism major at Kansas State University.
-Over the years I’ve worked at three advertising/pr firms, two non-profits and two trade associations.
+I was a public relations and journalism major at Kansas State University and worked at three advertising/pr firms, two non-profits and a trade association.

 I’ve worked in an office and managed remote teams.
+I’ve been a work from home worker since March 2020.
 I’m comfortable with strategy and high level plans, yet still enjoy creating at the tactical level.
-I’m a marketing and communications generalist, an important role in any organization.